shahil-sk/AutoAndroidSetup/README.md

 # Android Security Tools Setup Script

 This script automates the setup and installation of various Android security tools commonly used for mobile security testing, reverse engineering, and analysis.
-The script installs tools like Drozer, Frida, Objection, ApkLeaks, reFlutter, JADX, APKTool, Docker with MobSF, and other essential packages.
+The script installs tools like Drozer, Frida, Objection, ApkLeaks, reFlutter, JADX, APKTool, Docker with MobSF, and other essential packages for linux.

 ## Tools Included